1ppm/1ppmLog/README.md

 For any questions or feedback, contact [1ppm@1ppm.club](mailto:1ppm@1ppm.club).
 You can also follow [@1ppmclub](https://twitter.com/1ppmclub) on twitter, all new projects will be published there.

 We are excited to hear from your projects!

+PS.: Looking for collaborator, want to discuss ideas or improve 1PPM - feel free to use the issue tracker!